 The end stacks are important.
 We are free-form wood stackers as we don’t have a shed or other built structure in which to put the wood.
 Larry picks out straight, even pieces from the pile and builds a structure at each end of each rank by laying three pieces one direction and then three pieces perpendicular to those on top of them, alternating to the full height of the rank.
 If the pieces are chosen and arranged carefully, they make solid supports between which the rest of the wood can pile up.

 Last winter we started burning with the wood nearest the back door.
 This year we will stack the new wood there and burn from the other end.
 The oldest wood will burn first, and any wood we burn this year from the new pile will have had many months to dry.
 As the wood pile is between the house and the hillside, there’s no room to dump the new load near where it will be stacked, hence our dependence on and great affection for the miracle that is the wheelbarrow.
 Larry likes to say that he moves these heaps by hand four times: out of the mound into the wheelbarrow, out of the wheelbarrow into the pile, out of the pile into the house onto the floor next to the wood stove, off of the floor and into the stove.
-Heating with wood is light on the purse, heavy on labor.
+Heating with

 Some of the wood must be split fine as well.
 Chopping or cutting wood breaks the fibers; splitting wood divides them.
 The one shortens the wood, the other thins it.
 Chopping isn’t really done much anymore, actually.
 Axe-work is inefficient.
 The logs are cut to a usable length with a chainsaw or a saw; a mechanical splitter divides them into smaller pieces.
 Then Bernie dumps the resulting perfection in our yard—three cords green hardwood, cut and split.